Easiest Homemade Marinara

 Homemade marinara sauce in a mason jar.

-Ways to Serve Marinara Sauce:
+Ways to Use Homemade Marinara

-Storing Marinara Sauce:
+Storing Marinara Sauce

 Marinara sauce mixed in with thick linguine pasta in a bowl with a fork stuck in it.

-More Italian Classics:
+More Classic Italian Recipes:

 Easiest Homemade Marinara

-4.41 from 5 votes
+4.34 from 6 votes

 Homemade marinara is a thick, rich and savory sauce that is a blend of stewed tomatoes with herbs and spices.
 Make a delicious batch of sauce all from pantry ingredients in less than 15 minutes!

-Prep Time 5 minutes
+Prep Time: 5 minutes

-Cook Time 10 minutes
+Cook Time: 10 minutes

-Total Time 15 minutes
+Total Time: 15 minutes

 Servings: 16 ounces